Health questions are rarely simple.

 ChatGPT Health helps you understand, organize, and track your health information in one place.
 From explaining lab results to preparing for doctor visits, it supports everyday health decisions without replacing medical professionals.

 ChatGPT Health helps you understand and organize your health information in one place.
-It can explain lab results, track health trends, and help you prepare for doctor visits, all while supporting, not replacing, medical care.
+It can explain lab results, track health trends, and help you prepare for doctor visits, and features like text to speech can make health information easier to consume by letting users listen instead of read, all while supporting, not replacing, medical care.

 This is especially useful before appointments or when reviewing past visits on your own.
 It gives clarity without replacing professional medical advice.